-If the driver will be assigned to a double, triple, or tank vehicle, you are unable to accept a copy of the CDL in lieu of a road test.
+If the driver is assigned to a double, triple, or tank vehicle, you cannot accept a copy of the CDL instead of a road test.
 You must perform a road test on a representative vehicle.

-Keep in mind that, by accepting someone else’s road test, you are also accepting another party’s standards that may differ from yours.
+Remember that, by accepting someone else’s road test, you also accept another party’s standards that may differ from yours.
 In addition, a copy of a CDL does not tell you whether the driver has acquired confidence and decision-making skills since obtaining the license.

 This article originally appeared in the July 2017 issue of Work Truck and was reviewed for continued accuracy as of August 2023.